jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_an_earlier_wake_than_sleep_time.rst

             )
         )

-  all tests are still green!
+  and all tests are still green!

 .. _test_duration_w_an_earlier_wake_than_sleep_time_review: